-Over time, you will see changes to your child's seizure patterns.
+Over time, you will see changes to your child's seizure patterns or even the types of seizures they experience.
 Typically as the child gets older, prolonged seizures lessen.
-However, patients with Dravet syndrome will remain prone to status epilepticus, particularly with illness.
+However, patients with Dravet syndrome will remain prone to prolonged seizures, particularly with illness.
 Seizure frequency may increase as prolonged seizures decrease.
 These seizures may be shorter in duration and not require emergency intervention.

-As children get older they may begin to experience seizures while sleeping, which can be stressful for parents due to the worry about missed seizures and the risk of SUDEP (sudden unexpected death in epilepsy).
+As children get older they may begin to experience seizures while sleeping, which can be stressful for parents due to the worry about missed seizures and the risk of SUDEP (Sudden Unexpected Death in Epilepsy).
 While there is no proof that the methods below may reduce the chance of SUDEP, they can provide reassurance for families that they are doing their best to keep their child safe.
-Examples include: